stockhuman/crowd-poetry/devlog.md

 ## Software - 2025.04.16

 Consulted repo notes and found that dithering with JACK (-zs flag) could improve audio quality.
 After further tweaking, found a .jackdrc config that fixed playback quality: `-P75 -p16 -dalsa -dhw:0 -r44100 -p1024 -n3 -o2 -zs`.
-THis has resolved most audible distortion coming from the built-in output.SuperCollider now plays dynamically assigned samples over OSC without artifacts, as before this tweak it was an unusable mess of screetching.
+This has resolved most audible distortion coming from the built-in output.
+SuperCollider now plays dynamically assigned samples over OSC without artifacts, as before this tweak it was an unusable mess of screetching.

 This concludes a multi-day audio backend configuration process.
 Next steps are integrating control flow and layering logic, aka the aesthetics.
 In the meantime, I've also started on an enclosure.

+## Hardware - 2025.04.17

+I've built a prototype enclosure for the Raspberry Pi 4.
+It's a rather simple box with port holes and "Crowd Poetry" written on the front.
+I planned on making a tall cap for the SSD but I may separate that into another housing with a speaker.

+## Infrastructure - 2025.04.18

+Everything is managed from pm2, a process manager for Node.js.
+It calls the Loader script, a Tailscale tunnel, the backend API,and the SuperCollider server.
+Some basic infrastructure is in place so that crowd-poetry.michaelhemingway.com exposes the frontend, tunneling to the Pi itself.
+This is running on a Digital Ocean droplet, but could (and should) be a static site / A record.
+Some issues persist in the loader starting up far before the sclang server is ready to receive OSC messages.
+With manual rebooting in an installation context, however, this is a non-issue.